By Sgt. 1st Class Jeff TrothMay 21, 2014

-UIJEONGBU SOUTH KOREA -- Everything from apples and blankets to squid jerky and visors can be found under one "roof" at the Uijeongbu's Jeil Market.
+UIJEONGBU -- Everything from apples and blankets to squid jerky and visors can be found under one "roof" at Uijeongbu's Jeil Market.

 Shortly after I arrived at Camp Red Cloud this spring I started taking walks through my new town.
 On my second journey I stumbled across a veritable feast for the senses -- Uijeongbu's Jeil, or "First" Market.
 It consists of a farmer's market, push-cart eateries, general store and parking garage.